Internal bicategories: Appendix. Table of data and axioms for internal bicategories

 \subsection{Acknowledgments}

 We thank Arthur Bartels for the rewarding collaboration that motivated this paper, and Peter Teichner, Stephan Stolz, and Mike Shulman for inspiring and informative conversations.
-The first author was partially supported by a Miller Research Fellowship.
+The first author was partially supported by a Miller Research Fellowship, and the second author was partially supported by ERC Horizon 2020 grant 674978.